-- 1. Demonstrating the derivation of testers for this model based on testers for the bounded-degree graph model. - 2.
-Studying the tasks of estimating the average number of edges in a graph and sampling edges uniformly at random.
+- 1. Demonstrating the derivation of testers for this model from testers for the boundeddegree graph model. - 2.
+Studying the tasks of estimating the number of edges in a graph and sampling edges uniformly at random.

 We concluded this chapter with some reflections regarding the three models of testing graph properties.